adisve/Lotus/server/README.md

 # Backend for Lotus

-This is the backend for Lotus, a web application for managing your personal finances.
+This is the backend for Lotus, a web application for educating your employees.

 ## Setup